 This symptom tends to be surprising for most people.
 In fact, doctors often do not ask about neck pain when they have a patient visiting for a headache.
 When listing migraine symptoms, this one often gets overlooked even though it commonly preludes or occurs during a migraine episode.
 Neck pain relief may actually be linked to migraine relief, which we will explain at the end of the article as we describe how neck pain and migraines are related.

-Study results vary regarding this topic, but it has been found that an aura is experienced by somewhere between one-third and one-fifth of migraineurs.
+Study results vary regarding this topic, but researchers found that an aura affects between one-third and one-fifth of migraineurs.
 Any time an aura is part of a migraine, it is usually means that the person is at a higher risk for associated conditions like clinical depression and general anxiety disorders.
-An aura can be described as a series of visual symptoms that happen 20-30 minutes before a migraine.
+An aura is a series of visual symptoms that happen 20-30 minutes before a migraine.
 Someone experiencing an aura may see spots, wavy lines, or flashes of light.

 Fortunately, this one is not very high on the list and is only a problem for a quarter to one-third of patients.
 Typically, having a migraine does not mean you will vomit, but it’s not a bad idea to keep a container close by during an attack in case you can’t make the journey to the bathroom.